 Sussex has a warm climate and soil types similar to Champagne.
 Champagne lies on the 49th parallel north while the Sussex Weald lies on the 51st parallel north.
 Sussex has many south-facing slopes, which are suitable for growing the grape varieties found in sparkling wine, such as Chardonnay, Pinot Noir and Pinot Meunier.

-Each year Peter makes two cuvées, one from Seyval Blanc and the other from Chardonnay and Pinots.
-Both are named for close friends.
+Each year Peter made two cuvées, one from Seyval Blanc and the other from Chardonnay and Pinots.
+Both where named for close friends.

 The grapes, most commonly Chardonnay, Pinot noir and Pinot meunier, are used to make several base wines that are assembled together to make Champagne, English Sparkling wine and other classic cuvée wines.